hfiguiere/udev-rs/README.md

 ### Iterator Proliferation

-You might notice the plethera of iterators that basically just map/filter the private UdevIterator.
+You might notice the plethora of iterators that basically just map/filter the private UdevIterator.
 I used to use map/filter but then I ended up exposing implementation details in return types.
 If there is a better way to do this (that rust currently supports...), please tell me.